DAD.info

 Maya Griffiths

-Thousands of children will be awaiting their GCSE and A-level results over the next week with both excitement and trepidation.
+Thousands of teens will be awaiting their GCSE and A-level exam results over the next week with both excitement and trepidation.
 Results day is a big moment in their lives and will impact your teenager’s immediate prospects.
-However, with the right support underpinning them, whichever way the results go, they’ll feel reassured that they can find a way to their chosen future.
+However, with the right support to assist them in coping with exam results, they’ll feel reassured that they can find a way to their chosen future.

 Disappointing grades